On the local quotient structure of Artin stacks: Evidence for Conjecture

 \subsection{Examples}

 Here we list three examples of non-separated Deligne-Mumford stacks and give \'etale presentations by quotient stacks by the stabilizer verifying Conjecture \ref{local_quotient_conj}.
 In these examples, good moduli spaces do not exist Zariski-locally.
-We will work over an algebraically closed field with $\charr k \neq 2$.
+We will work over an algebraically closed field $k$ with $\charr k \neq 2$.

-\begin{example} Let $G \arr \AA^1$ be the group scheme which has fibers isomorphic to $\ZZ_2$ everywhere except over the origin wher eit is tribial.
+\begin{example} Let $G \arr \AA^1$ be the group scheme which has fibers isomorphic to $\ZZ_2$ everywhere except over the origin where it is trivial.
 The group scheme $G \arr \AA^1$ is not linearly reductive.
 The classifying stack $BG$ does not admit a good moduli space Zariski-locally around the origin although there does exist a coarse moduli space.
 The cover $f: \AA^1 \arr BG$ satisfies the conclusion of Conjecture \ref{local_quotient_conj}.
 The morphism $f$ is stabilizer preserving at the origin but nowhere else.
-This example stresses that one cannot hope to find \'etale charts $[X/G] \arr \cX$ of quotient stacks of linearly reductive group schemes which are pointwise stabilizer preserving everywhere. \end{example}
+This example shows that one cannot hope to find \'etale charts $[X/G] \arr \cX$ of quotient stacks of linearly reductive group schemes which are pointwise stabilizer preserving everywhere. \end{example}